nops-io/nops-docs/pages/Integrations_and_Agents/Agents/Migration-nOps-Kubernetes-Agent-on-EKS.md

     ![](https://nops-help-site-assets.s3.amazonaws.com/images/container-insights-migration/Screenshot+2024-08-12+at+10.25.52%E2%80%AFp.m..png)
     - Lambda should be invoked and in a few seconds you should see the IAM role trust relantionship updated log messages from the Lambda execution.
 4. **Download clean up script**
-    - Download clean up script from here: https://nops-help-site-assets.s3.amazonaws.com/scripts/nops-cleanup.sh
+    - Download clean up script from <a href="https://nops-help-site-assets.s3.amazonaws.com/scripts/nops-cleanup.sh" target="_blank"> here</a>.
 5. **Execute clean up script**
     - Give execution permission to the script.
       ```bash